 The right hardware really makes the difference in the finished look of a bag.
-It has to be functional, look great, and everything should be in a matching finish.
-In order to check off all the pro-look boxes for our S4H bags, we often turn to Dritz Hardware.
-With this bag’s bright colors, we selected the antique brass/brushed brass finish for our Dritz D-Rings, Fashion Swivel Hooks, Fashion Slide Adjuster, ½” Swivel Hook (for the interior key lanyard), and Double Cap Rivets.
+It has to be functional, look great, and everything should be in a matching Finish.
+With this bag’s bright colors, we selected the antique brass/brushed brass Finish for the D-rings, swivel hooks, slide adjuster, ½” swivel hook (for the interior key lanyard), and double cap rivets.

-The adjustable strap combines tough Dritz Polyester Belting accented with an eye-popping orange grosgrain ribbon.
+The adjustable strap combines tough polyester belting accented with an eye-popping orange grosgrain ribbon.
 Because both the belting and the ribbon are poly based, the raw ends can be quickly and cleanly finished by simply running them through a small flame.
-Our strap is designed to be a bit longer so it can be worn either over-the-shoulder or cross body
+Our strap is designed to be a bit longer so it can be worn either over-the-shoulder or cross body.

 For a duffle, it’s so much handier if the strap can be detached and packed away so it doesn’t catch on things in more crowded situations or if you want to use it for traveling.
 When you’re ready for the strap again, just clip it back on.